Learn Tailwind CSS: Customization & Extension Guide

 Understanding Tailwind CSS Configuration

-The configuration of Tailwind CSS is managed through the tailwind.config.js file, which acts as the control panel for the framework. 🔧
+The configuration of Tailwind CSS is managed through the tailwind.config.js file, which acts as the framework's control panel.

 This file, located at the root of the project, allows us to modify default settings, enable or disable features, and add our own customizations.